-(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file
+(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this

-are to other chapters of this strategy manual, which are not accessible
+file may be to other chapters of this strategy manual, which are not accessible

 from this web site, since only this file and the Table of Contents file